-Utah climber dies after scaling Everest in 7 summit bid
+Utah climber, 4 others die on Mount Everest

-KATHMANDU, Nepal (AP) — An American climber who fulfilled his dream of climbing the highest mountains on each of the seven continents by reaching the summit of Mount Everest died of probable altitude sickness on the way down, mountaineering officials said Friday.
+KATHMANDU, Nepal (AP) — An American climber who fulfilled his dream of climbing the highest mountains on each of the seven continents died of probable altitude sickness on the way down from Mount Everest, mountaineering officials said.

-Don Cash became ill at the summit and was treated there by his two Sherpa guides, one of the officials said.

-“He got high altitude sickness on top of Everest,” said Pasang Tenje Sherpa, head of Pioneer Adventure, which provided the guides.
+Don Cash became ill at the summit and was treated there by his two Sherpa guides, Pasang Tenje Sherpa, head of Pioneer Adventure, which provided the guides, said Friday.

 “When he was on the top he just fell.
 The two Sherpas who were with him gave CPR and massages,” he said.
 “After that he woke up, then near Hillary Step he fell down again in the same manner, which means he got high altitude sickness.”